0xCCF4/noxa/README.md

 - **Cross-host modules:** Write modules that can coordinate settings and state between hosts.
 - **Secret management:** Automated secret management for (cross-host) distributed systems (e.g., WireGuard keys, SSH host keys).

-## Project Status

-Noxa is in an early, experimental phase.
-Breaking changes and incomplete features are to be expected.

 ## Getting Started